suwebdev/wats-lab-faq/migrate-vue-2-code-from-vue-cli-2-to-vue-cli-3.md

 replace the contents of `package.json` with the code contents specified in this document

-create a `router.js` file in the root of the project and move the contents of router/index.js into this file
+create a `router.js` file in the `src` of the project and move the contents of router/index.js into this file

 create a `views` directory and move any files in the `components` directory that are reference in the router.js into the `views` directory